Transgene, NEC and BostonGene Announce Strategic Collaboration for Two Ongoing Clinical Trials for Patients with Ovarian and Head & Neck Cancers

 TG4050 is designed to stimulate the immune system of patients in order to induce a T-cell response that is able to recognize and destroy tumor cells based on their own neoantigens.
 This individualized immunotherapy is developed for each patient and can be produced in a very short time frame.

-This best-in-class candidate is being evaluated in two Phase 1 clinical trials for patients with ovarian cancers (NCT03839524) and HPV-negative head and neck cancers (NCT04183166).
+This best-in-class candidate is being evaluated in two Phase 1 clinical trial for patients with ovarian cancers (NCT03839524) and HPV-negative head and neck cancers (new windowNCT04183166).

 About myvac